austynherman112994/bitcrawler/README.md

 from bitcrawler.crawler import Crawler

 class MyCrawler(Crawler):
+    # Parse is always called py the `crawl` method and is provided
+    # a webpage.Webpage class instance for each URL.
+    # See the webpage.Webpage class for details about the object.
     def parse(self, webpages):
         for page in webpages:
             # If page response is not none, response code is in 200s, and document is html.